 - Chalet-Style Cuckoo Clock

-- What is the bird usually found in the original Cuckoo Clock?
+- What bird is usually found in the original Cuckoo Clock?

 - Who invented the cuckoo clock?